jetrails/docker-magento-alpine/README.md

 ## Getting Started

 Using shared volumes on MacOS with Docker is painfully slow.
 That is why we use **docker-sync** for sharing volumes with and between docker containers.
 While this solution has a slightly longer initial up-time, it makes up for it when the containers are started and initially synced.
-We also use **docker-compose** to build/run our docker containers because of it's simplicity.
+We also use **docker-compose** to run our docker containers because of it's simplicity.
 Sample docker-compose files for Magento 1 and Magento 2 can be found in the [dist](dist) directory.
 Similarly, there is a __docker-sync.yml__ file that can be used alongside either configuration.
 Assuming that your Magento installation lives in _public_html_ of your project folder, and the appropriate _docker-compose.yml_ and _docker-sync.yml_ files are found in the same directory, then you can start docker-sync and run the docker containers using the following sequence of commands:

 ```shell
 docker-sync start